spidey-169/testnets/celestia_network/celestia_tools/celestia_validator_setup.md

 # NOTE
-The purpose of this guide is to allow auto-installation/update of celestia-appd set-up, cosmovisor installation, quick-sync with snaoshot and configuring necessary environment to quickly install/update binaries.
+The purpose of this guide is to allow auto-installation/update of celestia-appd set-up, cosmovisor installation, quick-sync with snapshot and configuring necessary environment to quickly install/update binaries.
 Further support for bridge/light node can easily added to it.

 This guide does not yet support creating wallet, delegaing, launching validator, for that please refer the additional steps from the official celestia documentation.